DeNepo/behavior-strategy-implementation/README.md

   - 🐣: [./refactor-and-test](./refactor-and-test): Practice refactoring the logic from user interactions and testing it in isolation
   - 🐣: [./user-data](./user-data): An intro to using arrays and objects to store user data, integrated with HTML & CSS
   - 🐥: `./using-errors`: _coming soon_
-  - 🐥: [./koans](./koans): Explore the JS language by completing code and writing unit tests
 - 🐣: Integrating JS with HTML & CSS
   - [4 challenges](https://github.com/HackYourFutureBelgium/debugging-integrate-week-1)
   - [6 challenges](https://github.com/HackYourFutureBelgium/debugging-project-week-1)